kiwicommerce/magento2-enhanced-smtp/README.md

           `php bin/magento setup:static-content:deploy`<br />
           `php bin/magento cache:flush`

-Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-enhanced-smtp/" target="_blank">Kiwi Commerce</a>
+Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-enhanced-smtp/" target="_blank">KiwiCommerce</a>

 ## Where will it appear in the Admin Panel